microchip-pic-avr-examples/dspic33ck-curiosity-data-eeprom-emulation-demo/README.md

 - dsPIC33CK Curiosity Development Board (https://www.microchip.com/DM330030)
 - Micro USB Cable

+**Note:** The word panel and partition means the same thing and used interchangeably in this document.

 ## Operation
 There are 2 examples in this repository.
-One example uses single panel and another demonstrates dual panel capability of DEE.
+Example1 uses single panel and Example2 demonstrates dual panel capability of DEE.
+Using dual panel is useful to not cause CPU execution stall during the normal runtime mode when the applications uses the DEE, which would be stored in the inactive partition.

 ## Example1:
 This demo runs the Data EEPROM Emulation , if emulation is successful then prints a message to the serial terminal saying "Data EEPROM Emulation successful.
 Value at address 0 is 1024 and address1 is 1025"